ashirrwad/Paynow-Dashboard/README.md

 -   **Why Debounce is Essential Here**: Debouncing the form submission is the most critical optimization for *this specific application*.
 It directly addresses a network-level problem by preventing the client from sending excessive API requests.
 This reduces server load and makes the primary user interaction (submitting a decision) more efficient.

 -   **Why Memo was Also Included**: Memoizing the `DecisionRow` component addresses a *client-side rendering* problem.
 While the table in this project only updates after a form submission, `React.memo` is a strategic addition.
 It makes the `DecisionTable` component more robust and reusable for future scenarios, such as a real-time dashboard where transactions might stream in and cause frequent re-renders, it is added for future scalability.

+3.  **Efficient State Management**: Zustand's selector-based model ensures that components only re-render when the specific slice of state they subscribe to changes, preventing unnecessary render cycles that can be common with less optimized state management setups.

 ## Design Trade-offs & Decisions